 In places with harder water, a flush to prevent sediment buildup might be required more often.

 Tankless units are often called on-demand water heaters because they can provide nearly instant hot water every time you need it.
-There is no limit to the amount of water they can hold for you.
-They simply heat it until you don’t need it anymore!
+There is no limit to the amount of water they can provide.
+They simply deliver hot water until you turn off the tap!

-The one main disadvantage of a tankless unit is the initial cost.
-You will pay more upfront to buy and install the unit.
-However, the savings you will get from the lowered energy usage and monthly bill, plus the decrease in breakdowns and maintenance will payback the initial cost over time.
+The one main disadvantage of a tankless unit is the initial investment.
+You will pay more upfront to purchase and install the unit.
+However, the savings you will get from the lowered energy usage and monthly bill, plus the decrease in breakdowns and maintenance will pay back the initial cost over time.
 This is especially true considering the unit could last you 20+ years and provide savings that entire time!

-If you’d like to speak with an experienced plumber about the pros and cons of tankless water heaters, contact Gotelli Plumbing.
+If you’d like to speak with an experienced plumber about the pros and cons of tankless water heaters for your home, contact Gotelli Plumbing.
 If you’re ready for the upgrade, we can do that too!
 We’re the best team for a San Rafael tankless water heater installation.
 Give us a call today!